Nervado/node/Readme.md

 Two networks are used do exchange data between containers:

-1. nodenet: exchange data between nginx and node app ( proxy ports 8080 (host) -> 80 (nginx) -> 3000 (app))
+1. Nodenet: exchange data between nginx and node app ( proxy ports 8080 (host) -> 80 (nginx) -> 3000 (app))
-2. sqlnet: exchange data between node app and mysql ( port 3036 expose from mysql container).
+2. Sqlnet: exchange data between node app and mysql ( port 3306 expose from mysql container).

 When the database container is up, a script is executed creating a table in project database.
 The node-app wait until the database is online (using dockerize) and set a conection.